 The aim of this semester is to invest in knowledge and skills specifically for your personal research interests, in preperation of writing your thesis during the second semester.

-The programme is concluded with a Research Master's thesis (of 30 EC).
+The programme is concluded with a Research Master's thesis.
 The quality of this thesis is especially important if you plan on seeking admission to a PhD programme after graduation.
+You can also participate in a Thesis Lab designed to support your research and writing proces.
 Some examples of Master's theses writtten by students in this programme:

 - The public administration of the Merovingian kingdoms in the sixth century

 - The Language of Sir John Fortescue: a critical discourse analysis approach to fifteenth-century polemical works